 Mr Abbott, please take a look at John Howard’s lie that Iraq had weapons of mass destruction.
 We entered into an illegal war based on that lie.
 We ordinary Australians are more interested in the lie that cost this country billions of dollars and which tarnished our national pride.
 We, as a country, are still associated with that war, whereas Ms Gillard’s alleged actions were almost 20 years ago.
 Let’s have some priority.

 The AWB Oil-for-Wheat Scandal refers to the payment of kickbacks to the regime of Saddam Hussein in contravention of the United Nations Oil-for-Food Humanitarian Program.
 AWB Limited is a major grain marketing organisation based in Australia.
 For much of the twentieth and early 21st century, it was an Australian Government entity operating a single desk regime over Australian wheat, meaning it alone could export Australian wheat, which it paid a single price for.
 In the mid-2000s, it was found to have been, through middlemen, paying kickbacks to the regime of Saddam Hussein, in exchange for lucrative wheat contracts.
 This was in direct contradiction of United Nations Sanctions, and of Australian law.
-Mr Abbott, please take a look into how the Howard Government – of which you were a member – were entangled in reprehensible act.
+Mr Abbott, please take a look into how the Howard Government – of which you were a member – were entangled in this reprehensible act.
 Please also ask your former Foreign Minister, who knew ‘nothing’ of the affair, if it is true that his staff removed 11 wheelie bins filled with shredded documents from his office the morning after losing the 2007 election.
 Perhaps you could put an end to the rumour that circulated Canberra about the contents of those mysterious bins.

 Dodgy deals – Malcolm Turnbull